-We evaluate our debt and equity issuances to determine if those contracts or embedded components of those contracts qualify as derivatives requiring separate recognition in our financial statements.
-At December 31, 2021, derivative liabilities totaled \$15.2 million, or 65%, of our total liabilities.
-The analyses of these liabilities are considered critical because of their significance to us.
-Entities must consider whether to classify contracts that may be settled in our own stock, such as warrants, as equity of the entity or as an asset or liability.
+analyses of these liabilities are considered critical because of their significance to the Company.
+Entities must consider whether to classify contracts that may be settled in its own stock, such as warrants, as equity of the entity or as an asset or liability.
 If an event that is not within the entity's control could require net cash settlement, then the contract should be classified as an asset or a liability rather than as equity.